kookkui/SoloRPGs/Disciples of Bone and Shadow/PCs/Hema.md

 ajats:
 merc: ".6"
 provisions: 10
+combo1: Heavy Swing
+combo1desc: "**(2 points / 1 Free Action)** During your turn you can make an additional attack with your Two-Handed weapon.
+This attack deals normal damage but does not generate combo points"
+combo2: Distraction
+combo2desc: "**(3 points / 1 Standard Action)** Reduce the target’s Escalation Die by one."
+combo3: Targeted Strike
+combo3desc: "**(3 points / 1 Standard Action )** Make an attack with your weapon with +30 to attack check."
 hregion: Madari
 poccupation: "**Mercenaries.** Your parents lived by the sword, killing for the best bidder and moving on when the jats dried up."
 Fevent: Your hunger for forbidden magic caused a terrible tragedy in your past, forcing you to leave your home.
 Maybe you injured someone accidentally with a spell, or you killed someone in order to get your hands on a grimoire; the fact is, you let your ambition get the best of you.
 Do you repent, or will you continue down this path?